Page Content

 Link text should be made up of phrases rather than single words, so that users with limited motor control will not have difficulty hitting links.

-NOTE: Some search engines, such as Google, give higher rankings to sites that use “context-rich” text links.
+Note: Some search engines, such as Google, give higher rankings to sites that use “context-rich” text links.

-2. Maintain the standard that text links are underlined and are a different color value (lighter or darker) than the main text.
+3. Maintain the standard that text links are underlined and are a different color value (lighter or darker) than the main text.
 This provision will help colorblind users find links more easily, and is good usability practice.

-3. If you use an image to create links, make sure the destination is included as an image ALT tag.
+5. If you use an image to create links, make sure the destination is included as an image ALT tag.

 WCAG 2 Guidance